 How Can I Treat Dry Eye If Home Remedies Didn’t Help?

-When at home remedies and treatments aren’t enough to treat dry eye symptoms, IQ Laser Vision offers several procedures as part of our dry eye treatments in San Jose.
+When at home remedies and treatments aren’t enough to treat dry eye symptoms, IQ Laser Vision offers several procedures as part of our dry eye treatments in Santa Clara and other convenient locations.
 They include the following:

 Meibomian Gland Expression

 Your eye doctor can drain the meibomian glands in your eye to help your eye produce tears more easily.
 Meibomian glands are oil glands along your eyelid.

 They produce oil that is part of your eyes’ tears.
 Meibomian gland expression is not painful and uses a special instrument specially developed by Dr. Robert Lin to unblock the glands.

 This expresses any stagnant secretions from the glands that blocked the gland opening, which often leads to irritation, dry eyes, and tears evaporating from the eye too quickly.
 Draining the glands with manual expression helps unblock them and increases the chance that new secretions are produced.

 This procedure blocks the tear ducts to help your eyes produce more tears.
 Depending on the severity of your dry eye symptoms, the punctual plugs come in both temporary and permanent forms.

 Punctual plugs begin hydrating the eyes over a period of ten minutes.
 They are biocompatible, meaning patients don’t run the risk of experiencing a foreign body sensation.

 They are also sterile and comfortable for patients.
 Both forms are easily reversed if needed through irrigation of the tear duct.